walterxie/MEP-tutorial/README.md

 </figure>
 <br>

+You may have noticed these dates are specified as `Since some time in the past`, which is also known by __forward__ time in a phylodynamic analysis.
+In this type of models, the node height of the sampled phylogentic tree
+represents the number of substitutions per unit of time (here the unit is `year`).
+So, the tips having a zero node height will be the latest samples, and the root of the (time) tree will be the most recent common ancestor (MRCA) of all samples.
+To make sure that you select the correct option, you can simply look at the `Height` column.
+The heights of earlier samples should always be higher than those later samples.

 ## Setting the substitution model

 We will use the HKY model with empirical base frequencies for all three partitions.
-To do this first link the site partitions and then choose HKY and Empirical from the Subst Model and Frequencies drop-boxes.
-Also check the estimate box for the Mutation Rate,which will finally trigger to check the `Fix mean mutation rate` box.
+To do this first link the site partitions and then choose `HKY` and `Empirical` from the `Subst Model` and `Frequencies` drop-boxes.
+Also check the estimate box for the `Mutation Rate`, which will finally trigger to check the `Fix mean mutation rate` box.

 <figure>